Robbed in Rome!

 - keep your wallet in the inside pocket of your jacket

 - Keep a record of your credit card numbers and the bank’s phone number and block your cards immediately.
-You can fret and wonder why it happened later.
+You can fret and wonder why and how you got robbed later.

 Lost our heart and our wallet in the Roman Empire